The lab has open projects in several broad areas of research:

 To explore this question, work in our group has offered new analyses of the concept of fitness, and is currently working on how to understand the “chancy” impact of genetic drift and historical contingency in macroevolution.
 Future work hopes to synthesize these components into a broad view of the basic causal structure of evolutionary theory.

 If we are to understand the current role of chance in evolutionary theory, we must also understand the history that led to chance having played that role.
-Our group thus has an extensive historical focus, considering the ways in which Darwin understood chance, and, moving slightly farther forward in history, how the biologists who first introduced statistical reasoning into evolutionary theory – particularly Francis Galton, Karl Pearson (both of whom are pictured at right), and W.F.R.
+Our group thus has an extensive historical focus, considering the ways in which Darwin understood chance, and, moving slightly farther forward in history, how the biologists who first introduced statistical reasoning into evolutionary theory – particularly Francis Galton, Karl Pearson, and W.F.R.
 Weldon – conceptualized their work.
 Seeing why these biologists believed (several decades before the development of “modern” evolutionary theory) that chance and statistics were integral to their work remains an enormously rewarding effort.

 Work in our lab focuses on the collaboration between W.F.R.
 Weldon and Karl Pearson, particularly their approach to natural selection and inheritance.
 We work both with publicly available and archival materials, and welcome students and collaborators whose primary interest is in the history of science.